Ted Kirkpatrick

-Ted Kirkpatrick (May 22, 1960 – August 19, 2022) was an American musician and songwriter, best known for his work with the Christian thrash metal band Tourniquet.
+Ted Kirkpatrick (May 22, 1960 – August 19, 2022) was an American musician and songwriter who is known for his work with the Christian thrash metal band Tourniquet.
 Primarily a drummer, Kirkpatrick was the principal songwriter for the band and played other instruments as necessary.

 Career

 Kirkpatrick started as a touring drummer for the doom metal band Trouble in 1987 and played a few shows with the group.
 However, he soon left Trouble as he was unable to meet its touring commitments.
 In 1989, he formed Tourniquet with Guy Ritter and Gary Lenaire.
 The group performed a highly progressive style of thrash and speed metal, informed by Kirkpatrick's love of classical music.
 They released three albums in rapid succession, Stop the Bleeding in 1990, Psycho Surgery in 1991, and Pathogenic Ocular Dissonance in 1992.
 The band underwent some lineup changes and adopted a more hard rock approach for the 1994's Vanishing Lessons and 1997's Crawl to China.
 In the 2000s, the band returned to its thrash metal origins and released Microscopic View of a Telescopic Realm in 2000 and Where Moth and Rust Destroy in 2003.
 Apart from select touring and concert appearances, Tourniquet then went mostly inactive.
 However, in 2010 the band announced that it was recording new material and looking for a suitable label.
 In 2012, the band released Antiseptic Bloodbath.
 Kirkpatrick also released the album Onward to Freedom, which features his drumming supported by numerous guest musicians, through Tourniquet in 2014.

 In addition to his work in Trouble and Tourniquet, Kirkpatrick independently recorded and released several solo recordings, including a stoner metal album and In the Shadow of the Masters, an album where Kirkpatrick drums to various classical recordings.

 Kirkpatrick endorsed DW drums, Evans drumheads, Paiste cymbals, Vic Firth sticks as well as Orange guitar amplifiers.